siMobin/DSA_ii/README.md

 **Step 2:** Initialize a distance array to track the shortest distance to each node.
 Set the initial node's distance to 0 and all other nodes' distances to infinity.

 **Step 3:** While the priority queue is not empty:

-   - a.
-Dequeue a node from the priority queue.
+- Dequeue a node from the priority queue.
-   - b.
-For each unvisited neighbor of the dequeued node:
+- For each unvisited neighbor of the dequeued node:
-      - i.
-Calculate the potential new distance from the initial node to this neighbor through the dequeued node.
+  - Calculate the potential new distance from the initial node to this neighbor through the dequeued node.
-      - ii.
-If the new distance is smaller than the current recorded distance to the neighbor, update the distance and enqueue the neighbor with the new distance.
+  - If the new distance is smaller than the current recorded distance to the neighbor, update the distance and enqueue the neighbor with the new distance.

 **Step 4:** Repeat step 3 until the priority queue is empty or the target node is reached.